Human trafficking in the United States

 In the United States, human trafficking tends to occur around international travel hubs with large immigrant populations, notably in California, Texas, and Georgia.
 Those trafficked include young children, teenagers, men, and women; victims can be domestic citizens or foreign nationals.

 Under federal law (18 USC § 1589), it is a crime to make people work by use of force, coercion, or fear.
 U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.

 On April 11, 2018, U.S. President Donald Trump signed the Stop Enabling Sex Traffickers Act into law to close websites that enable crime and prosecute their owners and users.
+Beyond websites, tech companies have faced increasing challenges from the use of their social media applications as "human hunting fields" to find victims for human trafficking.

+In 2023, the Organised Crime Index gave the country a score of 6 out of 10 for human trafficking, with most victims coming from Mexico, Honduras or within the U.S.

 Terminology

-Human trafficking is a modern form of slavery, involving the illegal smuggling and trading of people for forced labor or sexual exploitation.
+Human trafficking is a form of slavery that involves the exploitation of people for the purposes of sex or forced labor services.
+Trafficked individuals do not have to be moved from one location to be a victim of trafficking.
+Human trafficking is often confused with smuggling.
+Smuggling is a crime against a border or nation; trafficking is a crime against an individual.
+Human smuggling can lead to trafficking, but they are not necessarily linked crimes.

-Trafficking is officially defined as the recruitment, transportation, transfer, harboring, or receipt of persons by means of coercion, abduction, fraud, deception, or abuse of power from a position of vulnerability for the purpose of exploitation.
-Human trafficking has approximately 4.8 million victims a year worldwide, and 51% of that approximate total is women, of which, 20% are young girls.
+Trafficking is officially defined as the recruitment, transportation, transfer, harboring, or receipt of persons through coercion, abduction, fraud, deception, or abuse of power from a position of vulnerability for the purpose of exploitation.
+With an estimated 27.6 million victims worldwide at any given time, human traffickers prey on people of all ages, backgrounds, and nationalities, exploiting them for their own profit.
 Human trafficking is not synonymous with forced migration or smuggling.

+Human trafficking is defined by the United Nations Office on Drugs and Crime as “the recruitment, transportation, transfer, harboring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation”.
+Human trafficking in the United States can be divided into the two major categories of labor and sex trafficking, with sex trafficking accounting for a majority of cases.